JorGS93/FirstWebSite/README.md

 In the *site* you can get some *links* with the titles in Spanish

-for people from Spain but the information on the websites is in English:
+for people from Spain but the information of the websites is in English:

 1.*[Información turística](http://www.nycgo.com/)*